-This programme will take ten young writers through a series of workshops and exercises, exploring a range of topics including the fundamentals of arts criticism and finding your voice as a critic.
-During the Fringe, the Young Critics will review shows and receive feedback on their work from leading arts journalists to progress their writing skills, with support from the Fringe Media Office.
+This programme brought ten young writers through a series of workshops and exercises, exploring a range of topics including the fundamentals of arts criticism and finding a voice as a critic.
+During the Fringe, the Young Critics reviewed shows and received feedback on their work from leading arts journalists to progress their writing skills, with support from the Fringe Media Office.

-For further information and to apply to be part of this programme, visit the Youth Theatre Arts Scotland website
+For further information, visit the Youth Theatre Arts Scotland website

 Fringe Young Writers' Award

-The Fringe Young Writers’ Award, open to young people aged 16 to 21, will be given for the best review of a 2018 Edinburgh Festival Fringe show by a young writer.
-The winner of the award will receive mentoring from arts writers at The Scotsman and paid work as part of the paper’s review team at the 2019 Fringe.
+The Fringe Young Writers’ Award, open to young people aged 16 to 21, was given for the best review of a 2018 Edinburgh Festival Fringe show by a young writer.
+The winner of the award receives mentoring from arts writers at The Scotsman and paid work as part of the paper’s review team at the 2019 Fringe.

-Award applicants should submit a review of any 2018 Fringe show and entries will be considered by a panel of judges, made up of leading arts journalists.
+Award applicants were asked to submit a review of any 2018 Fringe show for entries to be considered by a panel of judges, made up of leading arts journalists.

 Young Arts Professionals